Jimmy90s/Jimmy90s/README.md

+ # :sunny: 👋
- Hi, I’m James Laurie and a
--  I’m interested in a career in Data Analysis
+ Hi, I’m James Laurie and I’m interested in a career in Data Analysis 💻

+-  SQL
+-  Python
+-  Excel
--  I’m currently learning SQL, Python, Excel and Tableau
+-  Tableau

 📫 Reach me at https://www.linkedin.com/in/jameslaurieca/